awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

  hour and call the Metering Service\.
 For information about how to obtain this value, see the *Measuring Consumption* section\.

- To wake up each hour at the start\-minute, your software will need to use one of three approaches:
+ To wake up each hour at the start\-minute, your software must use one of three approaches:

-1. A thread within your software\.
++  A thread within your software\.

-1. A daemon process that starts up with the instance or software\.
++  A daemon process that starts up with the instance or software\.

-1. A cron job that is configured during application start\-up\.
++  A cron job that is configured during application startup\.
 **Note**
  Your software must call the AWS Marketplace Metering Service using the IAM role configured on the customer’s instance and specify the consumption dimension and amount\.

-**Your software can use the AWS SDK to call the AWS Marketplace Metering Service, similar to this example implementation**
+ Your software can use the AWS SDK to call the AWS Marketplace Metering Service, similar to this example implementation\.

 1. Use the instance profile to create a service client\.
 This requires the role configured for the EC2 instance\.